 Due to the prescriptive and evolving nature of the various degree programs within the Department of Fine Arts, the Department Chair and art education faculty have determined that perhaps the only option that Art Education majors have to study abroad and graduate on time, is during summer study options.
 As the Art Education is lock-step, it is imperative that studio foundations be completed in advance of a summer option.
 Required studio, art history or humanities courses during the summer option may be applied to their degree requirements, however, art education classes taken abroad will generally not apply.
 It is imperative that students work with their studio advisor, or the department chair, prior to selecting a study abroad institution and planned course of study abroad to insure transfer and major credit.

-Dr. Michelle Livek Garner
+Michelle Livek

 Office: 244 McLaurin Hall